huggingface/community-events/whisper-fine-tuning-event/README.md

 it to your language, right the way through to exploring advanced training methods.
 We encourage you to participate to level that suits you best.
 We'll be on hand to facilitate this!

+Participants are allowed to fine-tune their systems on the training data of their choice, including datasets from the Hugging Face Hub, web-scraped data from the internet, or private datasets.
 Speech recognition systems will be evaluated on the "test" split of the [Common Voice 11](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0) dataset for the participant's chosen language.
-At the end of the event, we'll verify the results, and the best-performing speech recognition system in each language will receive a prize 🏆.

 We believe that framing the event as a competition is fun!
 But at the core, the event is about fine-tuning Whisper in as many languages as possible as a community.
 We want to foster an environment where we work together, help each other solve bugs, share important findings and ultimately learn something new.

 This README contains all the information you need for the event.
-It is structured such that you can read it sequentially, section-by-section.
-We recommend that you read the document once from start to finish before running any code.
-This will give you an idea of where to look for the relevant information and an idea of how the event is going to run.
+It is structured such that you can read it sequentially, section-by-section. **We recommend that you read the document once from start to finish before running any code.** This will give you an idea of where to look for the relevant information and an idea of how the event is going to run.

 ## Important Dates

+- *Introduction Talk*: 1st December 2022
 - *Sprint start*: 5th December 2022
+- *Speaker Events* 5th December 2022
 - *Sprint end*: 19th December 2022
-- *Whisper benchmark & results*: 26th December 2022 (tentative) TODO: VB, SG - decide a timeline for evaluation
+- *Results*: 23rd December 2022

 ## Launch a Lambda Cloud GPU
 Where possible, we encourage you to fine-tune Whisper on a local GPU machine.
 This will mean a faster set-up and more